 This means that if a police officer or security guard believes that you have been shoplifting then they may prevent you from leaving the store while they determine if you have in fact committed shoplifting.

-Is a Security Guard Different from a Police Officer?
+Is a Security Guard Different from a Police Officer in New Jersey?

 You probably have seen security guards in local malls and stores.
 Sometimes they are patrolling the store, and other times they are posted at the entrances and exits.
 Often security guards are wearing a uniform that looks very similar to those worn by police officers, including a duty belt with handcuffs.
 Security guards generally are there to protect both the store and the patrons.
 You may have even seen a security guard pull someone aside and place them in handcuffs.
 However, while security guards may look like police officers and perform some of the same functions, there are some important differences under the law.